tremby/gates/doc/howto.md

 classes.

 Finally in this snippet the array of observations is sorted by time.

-Again, to see how the traversal is built up it's easiest to inspect the graph visually.

 	$tideobservations = array();
 	foreach ($graph->allOfType("ssn:Observation") as $observationNode) {